daniel-thompson/96boards-documentation/enterprise/developerbox/installation/board-recovery.md

 The JTAG recovery process allows the serial flasher to be run from SRAM, thus allowing the NOR to be updated.

-To recovery the board you will need a suitable JTAG programmer.
+To recover the board you will need a suitable JTAG programmer.
 The SC2A11 is interfaced using 1.8v TTL logic.
 Your programmer must support 1.8v signalling and, if the programmer supports powering the target device, this feature **must** be disabled before you connect the